ctontario/slate/source/includes/_Institution.md

 ```

-Gets a listing of institutions in the system.
+Gets a listing of institutions in the system that the current user can access.

 ### HTTP Request